Panthera’s Snow Leopard Program is working in seven countries across Asia to protect Asia’s ‘Mountain Ghost.’

 Panthera’s scientists are conducting surveys on snow leopard and prey populations, training national biologists in conservation methods, assessing threats, securing habitat, mitigating human-wildlife conflict by collaborating with local communities, and helping governments establish and implement National Snow Leopard Action Plans.

-Today, Panthera’s Snow Leopard Program currently leads or supports conservation activities in seven of the 12 snow leopard range countries, including China, Tajikistan, Kyrgyz Republic, India, Nepal, Pakistan and Uzbekistan.
+Today, Panthera’s Snow Leopard Program currently leads or supports conservation activities in five of the 12 snow leopard range countries, including China, India, Kyrgyzstan, Pakistan, and Tajikistan.
 Our team is rapidly expanding our conservation efforts in China, where more than half of all wild snow leopards are thought to exist.

 Snow leopards exist in 12 countries across Asia.
 Panthera’s Snow Leopard Program is being implemented in 7 of the 12 snow leopard range states.

 Snow Leopard Range States: Afghanistan, Bhutan, China, India, Kazakhstan, Kyrgyz Republic, Mongolia, Nepal, Pakistan, Russia, Tajikistan, and Uzbekistan

 See snow leopard range map